 With respect to easements, disputes often arise regarding the existence, location, and ownership of an easement.
 With respect to an adverse possession claim, disputes obviously arise regarding whether someone has established the elements to adversely possess another’s land.
 In that situation, the owner on title may want to cut-off a hostile occupant’s claim to the title owner’s land.

 When disputes arise regarding easements, an adverse possession claim or other disputes affecting title, any party may file a complaint that includes a cause of action for “quiet title” to resolve the dispute.
 This is because the purpose of a quiet title action is to “quiet” any adverse claims against title.

 Thus, a person may file a quiet title action to resolve a dispute regarding whether an easement exists.
 A person may also file a quiet title action to establish their ownership of the property using the legal theory of adverse possession.
 However, there are also other types of quiet title disputes that may not involve easements or adverse possession, such as invalid liens and other types of ownership disputes.

-Our Los Angeles based real estate lawyers at Schorr Law has extensive experience with all types of quiet title claims, including, but not limited, quiet title claims involving easements and adverse possession.
-To see if you qualify for a free 30-minute consultation regarding your matter, please contact specific performance dispute attorney in California by phone, email, or send us a message through our contact form.
+Our Los Angeles based real estate lawyers at Schorr Law have extensive experience with all types of quiet title claims, including, but not limited to, quiet title claims involving easements and adverse possession.
+To see if you qualify for a free 30-minute consultation regarding your matter, please contact our specific performance dispute attorney in California by phone, email, or send us a message through our contact form.